 This course presents the basic theories of coordination compounds, structure of different complexes with varying coordination numbers and a study of magnetic and electronic properties.
-New cluster compounds and their structure are also discussed.
+New cluster compounds and their structures are also discussed.
+Goals:

-To motivate the students to understand the basic principles of coordination chemistry
+To motivate the students to understand the basic principles of coordination chemistry Objectives: